What happened this quarter (3 months to 30 June 2020)

 It was a different story for equity markets, which staged an impressive turnaround in the second quarter of 2020 as improved sentiment around the economic impact of COVID-19 saw countries slowly begin reopening their economies.
 The rally saw most indices we track record double-digit gains.
 In the US, share markets had a strong quarter, with the tech sector continuing to lead the way.
 The NASDAQ 100, a benchmark of US technology stocks, traded to a new all-time high, finishing the quarter up 30%.

 Elsewhere, the S&P 500 recorded its best quarterly gain in more than 20 years, rising 20%.

 Given the mild improvement in economic sentiment, we hold a small overweight position in international equities, as we anticipate global growth will begin to pick up slowly over the second half of the year.

 Read our Market Review for more information on investment markets.

 How the fund has performed over time

-The fund aims to achieve (after the fund charge and before tax) over the long term a moderate yearly return allowing for moderate movements of value up and down including occasional negative yearly returns.
+The fund aims to achieve (after the fund charge and before tax) over the long term a modest to moderate yearly return allowing for modest to moderate movements of value up and down including occasional negative yearly returns.